biomage-org/developer-docs/restore-cognito.md

 (do `npm install cognito-backup-restore` to get the package)

 Required IAM permissions
+If you want to create a backup of the users you will need the permission - Restoring the users requires - `AdminCreateUser`

 **Downloading user data**
 Here do either 1 or 2 depending on the situation.